jacobmarks/Original-Wolfram-Quantum-Framework/README.md

 ### Installing

 Download a copy of QuantumComputing.m and place this in the directory with the notebook you are trying to run.
-In an evaluation cell in your notebook, paste and evaluate the following command: Get[FileNameJoin[NotebookDirectory[], "QuantumComputing.m"]].
+In an evaluation cell in your notebook, paste and evaluate the following command:

 Say what the step will be

 ```
-Give the example
+Get[FileNameJoin[NotebookDirectory[], "QuantumComputing.m"]]
 ```

 And repeat